-This is Smart City’s version of the iron triangle when it comes to apartment hunting and leasing.
-Location, price, finishes – when searching for an apartment it can be any two but rarely all three, and one can’t change without affecting another.
-When searching for an apartment, you’ll need to pick the top two most important aspects of apartment living in order to truly generate a focused search.
+In our apartment-ified version of the iron triangle, the three factors are location, price, and finishes.
+When searching for an apartment, you can pick two of these but rarely all three, and one can’t change without affecting another.
+Apartment hunting is all about setting priorities — you’ll need to narrow down the two most important aspects of your new place in order to truly generate a focused search.
 Otherwise, you’ll cast a net that’s too wide and end up with a ton of options and vague decision-making processes.
-We’ve found this really helps our clients prioritize what’s most important when it comes to where they live and helps set their expectations of what’s truly available in the current market at the get-go!
+We’ve found this really helps our clients get to the bottom of what’s most important when it comes to where they live and helps set their expectations of what’s truly available in the current market at the get-go!

 Don’t get us wrong, the apartment hunt is unique to each individual renter, but knowing where you want to end up definitely helps define where to start and which properties will make the list to tour.
 You might think you know your perfect apartment triangle combo right off the bat, but once everything is all laid out, variables start to shift and combos often change!
 Remember, it’s not only about picking which two variables you prefer; finding an apartment that’s the best fit means those two key points work alongside one another.

+For this combo, you’ll want to think about it in terms of “price FOR location.”
 Every city has its “hottest” neighborhoods.
-They’re the neighborhoods that offer a highly-desirable vibe, culture, centralization, level of comfort, whatever it may be, to residents who live within it.
-As cities grow and develop, the demand and cost to live in certain neighborhoods shifts and changes along with them.
-If you’re looking for a one-bedroom apartment and your ideal location is downtown because it’s central to all the places you commute, but your budgeted base rent ranges from $1,150 to $1,250 with little wiggle room, the combo probably won’t work.
-It’s not because your budget for base rent isn’t a good one or that living downtown isn’t an option, it’s because that specific price-for-location isn’t very realistic.
+They’re the areas that offer a highly-desirable vibe, centralization, and level of comfort to residents who live within them.
+As cities grow and develop, the demand and cost to live in certain neighborhoods shifts and change along with them.
+If you’re looking for a one-bedroom apartment and your ideal location is downtown, but your budgeted base rent ranges from $1,150 to $1,250 with little wiggle room, the price + location combo probably won’t work.
+It’s not because your budget for base rent isn’t a good one or that living downtown isn’t an option, it’s because that specific price for location isn’t very realistic.
 Could it work?
 In some cities, absolutely.
 Would it take a witch and cauldron or wizard and magic wand to find?
 More than likely.

-The best way to assess if location and price is truly the best combo for your unique apartment search and needs is two-fold.
-After establishing a budget inclusive of essential monthly costs like base rent and bills (price), take a look at apartment pricing in the neighborhoods you prefer (location).
+The best way to assess if location + price is truly the best combo for your unique apartment needs is two-fold.
+After establishing a budget that includes your essential monthly costs like base rent and bills (price), take a look at apartment pricing in the neighborhoods you prefer (location).
 Based on your market research, do the two align?
-Would the incurred expenses of things like commuting costs and monthly property or pet fees affect the style of living you’d be comfortable with?
+Would the expenses of things like commuting costs or monthly pet fees affect the style of living you’d be comfortable with?
 Is there budget flexibility to realistically accommodate current market pricing?
 Once you’ve weighed whether the combo is a true fit to drive the focus of your search, it’ll be much easier to find possible adjustments or move on to a totally different triangle combination as a whole.
-If they don’t quite align at first, hopefully, a simple tweak in location or price and roommate options bridge that gap!
+If they don’t quite align at first, hopefully, a simple tweak in location or price will bridge that gap!

-So, let’s say location isn’t of utmost importance, and “getting the most bang for your buck” translates more accurately in regards to apartment finishes.
+So, let’s say location isn’t of utmost importance, and “getting the most bang for your buck” means having the best of the best apartment finishes.
 We can dig it.
-Seamless design no-doubt catches the eye and properties have stepped up their game in that regard, so let’s section it out a bit and take a good look at the various categories of “finishes.”
+Seamless design no doubt catches the eye, so let’s section it out a bit and take a good look at the various categories of “finishes.”

 Finishes typically correlate to flooring, kitchen, bath, and upgrades like a full-size washer and dryer, closet organization, Bluetooth technology, stainless steel appliances, keyless entry, and so on.
 Standard finishes will most likely include granite or quartz countertops, wood plank flooring in the kitchen and bathroom, dark and light cabinetry color scheme options, and name-brand appliances.
-So, again, think about it in the way of price-for-finishes.
-If you desire added finishes such as backlit vanity mirrors, Bluetooth showerhead, or farmhouse sink; or look for things like no carpet, the price for those units will definitely increase.
+If high-quality finishes like backlit vanity mirrors, Bluetooth showerheads, or zero carpet flooring are on your must-have list, the price for those units will definitely increase.

-We’re searching for a unit in a specific neighborhood that holds a certain caliber of finishes.
-Maybe you’re dead set on living in a city suburb.
-The level of finishes will vary from that of properties located within bustling city limits.
-For this specific, and very niche combo, figuring out if it’s the right fit to base a search and lease on consists of working through a list of wants, needs, and deal-breakers.
-The easiest way to get a bird’s eye view is to set it up with “wants, needs, and deal-breakers” as their own columns, and have “finishes and location” as their own rows running perpendicular to the columns.
-This way, you’re covering all your bases in both areas and you’re clear where the level of finishes might outweigh the location, or vice-versa!
+The easiest way to get a bird’s eye view of what you’re truly looking for is to set it up a “wants, needs, and deal-breakers” matrix — put these three factors in their own columns, and have “finishes and location” as their own rows running perpendicular to the columns.
+This way, you’re covering all your bases in both areas and you’re clear about where the level of finishes might outweigh the location, or vice-versa!

 A unicorn deal is an apartment unit that completes the triangle.
 Price-for-location aligns with the price-for-finishes, proving an undeniable value when it comes to finishes and location.
 These units are hard to find, but on the rare occasion they rear their beautiful little heads, Smart City typically finds them!
 Since we’re doing city-wide apartment searches most hours of the day, it’s just a matter of time before we find a one-off unit that fits the unique needs of one of our clients based on price, location, AND finishes.
-Like we mentioned before, if you’re conducting a search and touring based off your perfect apartment triangle combination and the third factor becomes the tipping point for leasing, you might have just found yourself a unicorn deal!
+If you’re searching and touring based on your perfect apartment triangle combination and the third factor becomes the tipping point for leasing, you might have just found yourself a unicorn deal.